GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_commands.md

 If run without any arguments, the download tool will interactively prompt you for the required information.
 Each prompt option has a flag and if all flags are supplied then it will run without a request for any additional user input:

 - **Pipeline name**
-    - Name of workflow you would like to download.
+    - Name of pipeline you would like to download.
 - **Pipeline revision**
     - The revision you would like to download.
 - **Pull containers**